Aza-Wittig reaction

 The Aza-Wittig reaction or is a chemical reaction of a carbonyl group with an aza-ylide, also known as an iminophosphorane (R3P=NR').
 Aza-Wittig reactions are most commonly used to convert aldehydes and ketones to the corresponding imines.
 The conversion has also been practiced in an intramolecular sense, which is commonly used in the synthesis of N-heterocyclic compounds.
+The Aza-Wittig reaction is known also for transition metal carbonyl complexes.

 Reaction mechanism

 The mechanism of the aza-Wittig reaction is analogous to that of the Wittig reaction, with the Wittig reagent replaced by an iminophosphorane.